 Home monitoring for heart failure management can be a game-changer for patients and practitioners alike.
 Aside from the potential for increasingly positive health outcomes, a remote patient monitoring system for congestive heart failure can help patients stay in their home environment, causing minimal interruption to their lives and keeping them comfortable and within their normal daily routines.

 The use of congestive heart failure remote patient monitoring also means that the patient can stay better connected and engaged with their healthcare team.
-By transmitting pertinent information in real time, this leads to quicker and more effective responses or modifications when emergencies arise.
+By transmitting pertinent information in real time, this leads to quicker and more effective responses or modifications when emergencies arise, strengthening overall heart failure management.
 In addition, time spent within RPM coordinating with patients helps better inform them about their conditions, engage them in their care, and educate them about red flags they personally can watch for.

 Evaluating the Evidence: Remote Patient Monitoring Systems for Congestive Heart Failure